fsvieira/cset/README.md

 ## Select

-A select works as a filter on set elements, as other operators it creates a new set where all set elements must comply with provided constrains.
+A select works as a filter on set elements, like other operators it creates a new set where all set elements must comply with provided constrains.

+Select(alias, {name, predicate, partial})

+  * alias, an array containing name header of the restrictions,
+  * name, the name of the constrain, it can be any string, useful for JSON serialization.
+  * predicate, its a function defining a constrain, it has as arguments a value and outputs a boolean.
+  * partial, its similar to a constrain but it may be applied on partial values.

+  We must define at least a predicate or a partial function.

 ```javascript
   const a = new CSetArray([1, 3, 2]);